Sleep tips: Shift worker strategies

 The most important thing to remember is that you need to take a proactive approach to managing sleep and fatigue – this is not something that will happen on its own.

-Top tips for tackling continuous LONG Shifts - Sleep optimisation
+Tips for tackling continuous LONG Shifts - Sleep Optimisation:

 During the night shift: